tidybot2/docs/docs/software.md

 ## Codebase setup

 This section describes the steps required to set up the [codebase](https://github.com/jimmyyhwu/tidybot2) on the mini PC for use with the real robot.

-!!! note

-    These setup steps are specific to configuring the mini PC for working with the real robot.
-    If you only need to run in simulation, please see the [Usage](https://github.com/jimmyyhwu/tidybot2#usage) section of the codebase README.
-    The simulation allows you to test the full policy learning pipeline without a physical robot, including phone teleoperation, data collection, and policy inference.

 ### Real-time priority